Temple West

-Early career and family
+Early career

 West was a younger son of Rev. Dr. Richard West, archdeacon of Berkshire, and his wife Maria Temple, daughter of Sir Richard Temple, 3rd Baronet and sister of the influential Richard Temple, 1st Viscount Cobham and also Hester Grenville, 1st Countess Temple.

 His elder brother was the author Gilbert West. and his sister, Mary, married Admiral Alexander Hood, 1st Viscount Bridport.

 In 1738, West was given command of Deal Castle, a 24-gun sixth-rate.
 In 1742, he was made captain of Warwick, a 60-gun fourth-rate.
 During the Battle of Toulon, Warwick was one of three ships that broke up a Franco-Spanish movement to weather the British line, but did so contrary to orders.
 He was court-martialed at Deptford on 13 December 1745, found guilty, and dismissed the service, but was reinstated on 12 May 1746 by Order in Council.
 In 1747, he commanded Devonshire as flag-captain to Vice-Admiral Sir Peter Warren at the Battle of Cape Finisterre.

 In 1756/57 he was Flag Officer on HMS Buckingham.

-He married Frances Balchen (1710–1793), daughter of Admiral Sir John Balchen, on 6 June 1737.
-They were the parents of Balchen West (1746–1793) and hence grandparents of Sir Edward West (1782–1828), first Chief Justice of Bombay, and (John) Martin West (1785–1870) was Recorder of Lynn, who married Lady Maria Walpole, (daughter of Horatio Walpole, 2nd Earl of Orford), by whom he had a son, Algernon West.
-His other son, also Temple West (1739–1783), was father of Sir John West.